 - 3.1 Introduction

 - 3.2 Learning Outcomes

-- 3.3 Some People of the North Central Nigeria

-- The Nupe People
+- 3.3 Some People of the North Central Nigeria The Nupe People

 - 3.3.1 The Nupe People

 - 3.3.2 The formation of Nupe kingdom

 - 3.4 Summary

 - 3.5 References/Further Readings/Web Resources

-- 3.6 Possible Answers to Self-Assessment Exercise(s) within the content
+- 3.6 Possible Answers to Self-Assessment Exercise(s)

-This unit is on the Nupe People of the North Central region of Nigeria during the precolonial era.
+This unit is on the Nupe People of the North Central region of Nigeria during the pre-colonial era.
 Some scholars stated that the Nupe people are called different names by various tribes in Nigeria.
 For example, the Yoruba refer to them as Takpa, the Hausas call them Nufawa (Plural) or Banufe (Singular).
 Gwaris refer to them as Anupeyi.
 The Nupe people refer to themselves as Nupecizi (Plural) and Nupeci (Singular).
 The Nupe comprises other related ethnic groups or sub-tribes namely; Beni, Benu, Kusopa, Dibo, Gana-Gana, Kakanda, Basa, Cekpan, Kede, and Kupa.
 The unit attempt to discuss their socio- political and economic organisation with their historical evolution of time.
 The role of some prominent rulers was also highlighted.

-Discuss what differentiates the Ebira, Igala Nupe and Tiv people though they are from the North Central region of Nigeria.

-Analyse the unique historical evolution of the people of North Central region of Nigeria.

-Demonstrate that you can identify the peoples of North Central region of Nigeria Evaluate the socio-political Organisation of the people of North Central region of Nigeria.
+- discuss what differentiates the Ebira, Igala Nupe and Tiv people though they are from the north central region of Nigeria. - analyse the unique historical evolution of the people of north central region of Nigeria. - demonstrate that you can identify the peoples of north central region of Nigeria - evaluate the socio-political organisation of the people of north central region of Nigeria.